What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

 I contacted Gary Moller, he offered me great advice and introduced me to Marco who had been in a similar situation.
 I argued my case with the registrar pointing out that if left to heal on its own with a bump as often it does I would be back getting it fixed properly so lets plate it now and avoid extra costs in the future.
 He agreed and two weeks after the break I had a plate fitted."

 Because of the complex structure and mechanics of the shoulder (It's a four joint structure: scapulothoracic joint, glenohumeral joint, acromioclavicular joint and the sternoclavicular joint), it is almost impossible to stabilise the fracture or dislocation with any kind of strapping or sling, no matter how fancy.
-If they are not immobilised, the damaged bones and ligaments simply will not knit well.
+Unless we immobilise the damaged bones and ligaments, recovery will be slow and they will not knit well.
 This is especially true for the AC joint ligaments.
-Unless the joint is held firmly in place for several weeks, the ligaments will either not knit back together, or they may remain permanently apart, or lax.
+Unless we hold the joint in place for several weeks, the ligaments will either not knit back together, or they may remain permanently apart, or lax.

 Painkillers, sleeping and anti-inflammatory medications

-Dosing excessively on painkillers and sleeping medications is not recommended because pain is there to remind you not to move, so that the bones and ligaments can knit securely.
-If there is movement, such as when sleeping, because the pain has been dulled to excess, then you risk ending up with a non-union healing of the fracture and/or an unsightly deformity of the collarbone and a biomechanically weak shoulder.
-The bones and joints must be held together.
+Pain is there to remind you not to move, so that the bones and ligaments can knit securely.
+If painkillers allow excessive movement, such as when sleeping, then you risk ending up with a non-union healing of the fracture and/or an unsightly deformity of the collarbone and a biomechanically weak shoulder.
+We must hold together the bones and joints.
 Pain helps you do that.
 There is advice about pain management later in this article.

-Anti inflammatory medications may actually interfere with the healing processes.
-While their use may result in a marginally quicker recovery, this may be a false recovery, since the final structure may be less than 100% integrity.
-Please refer to my blog article about anti inflammatory medications:
+Anti-inflammatory medications may interfere with the healing processes.
+While their use may cause a marginally quicker recovery, this may be a false recovery, since the structure may be less than 100% integrity.
+Please refer to my blog article about anti-inflammatory medications: